qial/earthbound/glitchless.md

 Stay in the hotel.

-Talk to Dr. Andonuts twice, saying both times that you're ready.

-Get in the Phase Distorter.
+Talk to Dr. Andonuts twice, Get in Phase Distorder

 If you're out of Cups of Lifenoodles, check the wrecked Phase Distorter for a Horn of Life.

-Walk halfway on upper peninsula, then back to spawn conversations.
-Talk to Andonuts to go to past.
+Walk halfway on upper peninsula, then back.

 ## Cave of the Past